vikchupak/AWS/course.md

         - Automatically transition objects between storage tiers based on **access patterns**
         - Tiers are levels within Intelligent-Tiering - not the same as storage classes
     - S3 Lifecycle Configuration
-      - Configure automatic object transitions between storage classes or object delete after a **specified period**
+      - Configure automatic object transitions between storage classes or delete objects after a **specified period**
     - S3 Select and Glacier Select
       - Use a SQL-Like statement to retrieve partial objects from S3 and Glacier
     - S3 Replication